-Title 18 of the United States Code covers federal crimes and criminal procedure.
+Title 18 of the United States Code covers federal crimes and criminal procedure, but criminal provisions can be found throughout the U.S. Code.

 Part 4 of the General Laws of Massachusetts (Chapters 263-280) covers crimes, punishments and proceedings in criminal cases.
 Other important chapters of the General Laws include Chapter 90 (motor vehicle offenses) and Chapter 94C (controlled substances).